Best Mouse for Fortnite - The Ultimate Guide

-The UltraLight 2 is one of the newest releases in FinalMouse’s stable of products, and this one aims to innovate by having a shape that you can customize yourself.
-The ‘base mouse’ is a smaller version of their now famous UltraLight, but this one comes with their INFINITYSKIN (it’s written in all caps in their marketing so we do the same) which is a malleable synthetic foamy material that you can add to your mouse in order to shape it exactly how you want it.
+The UltraLight 2 was one of the most interesting releases in FinalMouse's stable of products, and this one aims to innovate by having a shape that you can customize yourself.
+The 'base mouse' is a smaller version of their now famous UltraLight, but this one comes with their INFINITYSKIN (it's written in all caps in their marketing so we do the same) which is a malleable synthetic foamy material that you can add to your mouse in order to shape it exactly how you want it.

 It's definitely an interesting idea, and it's a great solution for people who like to have a mouse that's shaped exactly like they want it, but even if you don't plan on using the INFINITYSKINS it's a top gaming mouse.
-Under the hood you’ve got the flawless 3360 sensor as we all know, and FinalMouse has also been making improvements to the mouse wheel and cable.
-Combine that with a (base) weight of 47 grams (according to FinalMouse) and you’ve got a killer of a lightweight small gaming mouse.
+Under the hood you've got the flawless 3360 sensor as we all know, and you also get a decent mouse wheel and cable.
+Combine that with a (base) weight of 47 grams (according to FinalMouse) and you've got a killer of a lightweight small gaming mouse.

 Why this one?

-If you want the absolute lightest gaming mouse on the planet this is it.
-It’s a smaller version of the UltraLight, so if you found that one to be too large this could also be a great product for you.
+This is a smaller version of the UltraLight, so if you found that one to be too large this could also be a great product for you.
 Naturally the INFINITYSKINS that allow you to customize the exact shape of the mouse will be a good addition for some people, but even if you don't really use those this is a great gaming product.
 As with other FinalMouse products availability is a huge issue though.
 Their products are almost always sold out and the only copies you can actually buy are sold at ridiculous markups on the grey market, and we don't recommend paying that crazy premium.
 At retail price (or close to it) this is a great buy though.